JoeyyScott/Gamer-Supplies/README.md

 **Website intro**:
 + Intro section loads at the top of the page.
-    + Contains a tagline with a button to view the snacks on the store.
+    + Contains a tagline with a button to view the snacks in the store.
     + Contains an incentive to create an account as non logged in users do not have access to a crate.

 **Reviews**:
-+ I used an adapted Bootstrap 5 carousel to display reviews posted to the data store
++ I used an adapted Bootstrap 5 carousel to display reviews posted to the data store.
     + Carousel will not autoplay and displays reviews using a for loop.
     + If the user is logged in they will see an add review button.
     + If the user is logged in as an Admin they will have a manage reviews button below the add review button.